PLeVasseur/up-streamer-rust/up-linux-streamer-plugin/README.md

 ### up-linux-streamer-plugin configuration

-A configuration file is required to be supplied to `zenohd` as shown in the `Using the Plugin` section.
+A configuration file is required to be supplied to `zenohd` as shown in the [Using the plugin](#using-the-plugin) section.

 `DEFAULT_CONFIG.json5` is provided as a starting point, but can have certain parameters modified.
 Please reference it for guidance.